taecontrol/moonguard-docs/docs/installation.md

 ## Installation via Composer

-In order to install Larastats you must have Composer in your system.
+In order to install Moonguard you must have Composer in your system.

 In your application you need to add our repository in your `composer.json` file: